 6.3 Progress may by written notice to the Supplier at any time request a variation to the scope of the Services.
 In the event that the Supplier agrees to any variation to the scope of the Services, the Charges shall be subject to fair and reasonable adjustment to be agreed in writing between Progress and the Supplier.

 7.1 If necessary, Progress shall provide the Supplier with reasonable access at reasonable times to its premises for the purpose of supplying the Services.
 All equipment, tools and vehicles brought onto Progress’s premises by the Supplier or the Staff shall be at the Supplier’s risk.

 7.4 Progress shall be responsible for maintaining the security of its premises in accordance with its standard security requirements.
-While on Progress’s premises the Supplier shall, and shall procure that all Staff shall, comply with all Progress’s security requirements.
+While on any of Progress’s premises, the Supplier shall, and shall procure that all Staff shall, comply with all Progress’s security requirements.